wilsonmsalberto/people-cru/README.md

 - Creation of small components that are reusable
 - Creation of block components that aggregate some logic and data handling
 - Some accessiblity and semantic concerns were applied
-- Use of ESLint, Prettier and EditorConfig to have a consistent set of code standards
+- Use of ESLint, StyleLint and EditorConfig to have a consistent set of code standards

 #### Improvements